Vorticode/xelement/README.md

 ### Classes

 The `data-classes` attribute allows toggling classes on or off  when an expression evaluates to true or false.
-The code below renders the span as `<span classes="big: this.height>10, scary: isScary">It's a monster!</span>`
+The code below renders the span as `<span class="big isScary">It's a monster!</span>`

 ```javascript
 class Monster extends XElement {}